Inside Joe Jonas and Sophie Turner's Under-the-Radar Romance

 While the twosome have been spotted out and about on a slew of occasions, the duo has yet to do a red carpet together and are all but absent from each other's social media pages, save for today's big announcement (and one post from the GoT star last January).

+But that's all changing now that Joe's put a ring on it...

-Previously the singer has dated AJ Michalka, Demi Lovato, Camilla Belle, Ashley Greene and Gigi Hadid.
+Previously the singer dated Taylor Swift, AJ Michalka, Demi Lovato, Camilla Belle, Ashley Greene and Gigi Hadid.

-In July Sophie talked to Marie Claire UK about how happy she was with Joe, but said there are issues being under the microscope.
+Meanwhile, Sophie talked to Marie Claire UK in July about how happy she was with Joe, but said there were some issues being under the microscope.

 "You do feel like you're living in a fishbowl," she said.
 "It's frustrating [that] it's the most mundane things that make the news—how boring!"